-In this video, Phobia Relief Expert Kalliope Barlis meets with a woman who had a phobia of elevators.
-He fear is so great that she has modeled her life to avoid Elevators at all cost.
-Kalliope rids her fear of elevators within minutes and you can see the result.
+In this video, Phobia Relief Expert Kalliope Barlis meets with a woman who had a phobia of riding in elevators.
+Kalliope's method is quick, easy and fun.

 Phobia Relief Day aims to raise awareness globally about the everyday impact of phobias and share tools that people can use to free themselves from their fears, shed stress and build their best lives ever.